Usgupta/drauntie/README.md

 - Automatic delivery to both parties
 - Real-world problem solving (health is a family matter)

-### 🎥 Talking Avatar Videos
+### 🎥 Talking Avatar Videos & Custom Voice Audio

-When enabled, generates **personalized video summaries** with fal.ai:
+**Video summaries** with fal.ai:
 - 3-5 chunked videos (8 seconds each)
 - Authentic Singaporean aunty avatar
 - Perfect for sharing with family

-- Automatic fallback to audio if video fails
+**Audio summaries** with custom cloned voice (ElevenLabs):
+- 🔥 **Real Singlish aunty voice** - We cloned an authentic Singaporean aunty voice!
+- 🎯 **Prompt-engineered for sass** - Fine-tuned to add personality and scolding tone
+- 🎤 **Not robotic TTS** - Sounds like a REAL aunty (not generic text-to-speech)
+- 💯 **Automatic fallback** - If video generation fails, audio always works
+- 📱 **Shareable** - Family will actually listen (and laugh!)

+This custom voice cloning is our secret weapon - it makes Dr. Aunty feel authentic and memorable!

 ### 🧠 Persistent Memory